natalia-buzkova/english-for-designers/05-storytelling/index.md

 ![Information about each attachment style](../img/information-about-attachment-styles.jpg)

-So as much as I believed that I was *unique* in the way I felt during both my childhood and adulthood, the whole time I had anxious attachment style, trying to be perfect in front of everyone else and my own self.
+So as much as I believed that I was *unique* in the way I felt during both my childhood and adulthood, the whole time I had anxious attachment style.
+Even though triggered by trauma, my need to be perfect in front of everyone else came from my early childhood experiences.

 As I said, other people can influence your attachment style to some extent even during adulthood.
-Together with deep hard work on ourselves, one day we can meet as one big secure family.
+Together with deep hard work on ourselves, one day we can meet as one big *secure* family.